 The following are problems facing coffee farming in Kenya

 in many areas where coffee is grown, the soil is exhausted and smallholders can not afford the fertilizers required to reinstate the soil back to the required fertility level.

 there are times when rainfall is unreliable and drought condition set in causing berries to ripen prematurely and falling off hence causing loss to farmers

 farmers usually have a problem of capital to improve their farms and even improve farm infrastructure.

-there are three very harmful diseases that affect the coffee planting Kenya.
-These are coffee berry diseases, leaf rust, and armillaries mellea
+there are three very harmful diseases that affect coffee planting in Kenya.

 because of many problems that coffee farmers are facing, some farmers have uprooted the coffee trees and have started horticultural farming

 the coffee co-operative societies are frequently changing their leadership with some even closing down because of poor management.